 How Is Cannabis Ordered For Delivery?

 There are several types of options for how you can order cannabis delivery.
-These range from dispensary eCommerce websites, cannabis retail review pages and menus like Weedmaps and Leafly, and finally, delivery specific apps such as Eaze and Lantern.
+These range from dispensary eCommerce websites, cannabis retail review pages and menus like Weedmaps and Leafly, and finally, delivery-specific apps such as Eaze and Lantern.

 Dispensary eCommerce Sites

 The first and most basic type of delivery transaction is through dispensary eCommerce platforms.
 Many dispensaries will use third-party cannabis tech platforms that offer online store and fulfillment services.
-Keep in mind, however, that KORONA POS offers in-house eCommerce website building directly integrated to your point of sale software.
+Keep in mind, however, that KORONA POS offers in-house eCommerce website building directly integrated into your point of sale software.
 This allows dispensaries to customize and individualize site branding without having to pay for or rely on any other platform.

-Once a purchase is made through your website, your customer can choose to either pick up the order, or request a delivery.
+Once a purchase is made through your website, your customer can choose to either pick up the order or request a delivery.
 At that point you would send your in-house delivery worker to drop off the package.